Away, Rajasthan

 Away village is located in Pokaran Tehsil of Jaisalmer district in Rajasthan, India.
-It is situated 90km away from sub-district headquarter Pokaran and 200km away from district headquarter Jaisalmer.
+It is situated 90 km away from sub-district headquarter Pokaran and 200 km away from district headquarter Jaisalmer.

 The total geographical area of village is 11481 hectares.
 Away has a total population of 2,213 people.
 There are about 371 houses in Away village.
-Pokaran is nearest town to Away which is approximately 90km away.
+Pokaran is nearest town to Away which is approximately 90 km away.